 Good intentions are not enough.
 Sticking to one’s plan is hard work.
 We humans are notoriously poor at following through with our plans.
 We tend to be ambivalent about making a change.
 We want to lose weight, but we also love to eat.
-People can resist desire (temptation) using the following resistance strategies.
+Fortunately, people can resist desire and temptation using the following resistance strategies.

 One has to have a goal.
 Goals basically guide our choices.
 The more specific the goal, the better able people are to reach it.
-A highly abstract goal may not be actionable (e.g., to get healthy).
-For example, instead of pursuing the goal of “being healthy”, a person may adopt the goal of “walking at least 30 minutes everyday”, which is more concrete and easier to monitor.
+A highly abstract goal may not be actionable.
+For example, instead of pursuing the goal of “being healthy,” a person may adopt the goal of “walking at least 30 minutes every day,” which is more concrete and easier to monitor.
 Effective goal pursuits follow the SMART criteria: Specific, Measurable, Attainable, Realistic, and Time-based.

 Self-monitoring is a form of feedback.
 Monitoring progress toward goal attainment helps one to concentrate on goal-relevant activities.
 Successful dieters count calories and otherwise carefully monitor their food intake, and that the stopping of monitoring often undermines dietary efforts.
 Self-monitoring helps us to become experts on our behaviors.
 By doing so, it will make habits much less difficult to change.

 The more you want the goal, the more likely you are willing to make the efforts and sacrifices required to achieve it.
-The strength of people’s commitment to something depends on its value to them and the chance that the value will, in fact, occur (Value*Likelihood).
-The relation between these two factors is multiplicative.
-This means that there will be no motivation to the goal pursuit if the value of the goal is zero, no matter how high is the likelihood of success.
+The strength of people’s commitment to something depends on its value to them and the chance that the value will, in fact, occur.
+The relationship between these two factors is multiplicative.
+This means that there will be no motivation to pursue the goal if the value of the goal is zero, no matter how high the likelihood of success.
 Similarly, there will be no motivation if the expected chance is quite low.

 Avoiding temptation requires anticipating situations where unwanted desires might emerge and taking proactive steps to ensure that one doesn’t succumb to the problematic desire.
 For example, avoiding exposure to tempting situations can include making unhealthy foods less visible, such as keeping one’s home free of unhealthy but tempting foods.

 “Why” questions encourage long-term thinking, or desirability of pursuing an action.
 In contrast, “How” questions bring the mind down to the present and consider the goal’s attainability or feasibility.
-From a distant perspective one sees the forest, but from a near perspective one sees trees.
+From a distant perspective, one sees the forest, but from a near perspective, one sees trees.
 Thus, distance impairs our ability to identify specific details of the choice.
-As the saying goes, the devil is in the details.
+As the saying goes: The devil is in the details.
 When we decide on a diet, we do so because of its attractive outcomes to us.
-However, there are also low-level details associated with this task such as going to gym, avoiding our favorite snack, and so on.
-The Why questions can benefit people to keep going on maintaining a new habit (e.g., daily exercise or diet).
+However, there are also low-level details associated with this task such as going to gym, avoiding our favorite snacks, and so on.
+The Why questions can benefit people to keep maintaining a new habit, such as daily exercise or diet.
 As Nietzsche remarked, “He who has a why to live can bear almost any how.”

 While the physical independence of today and tomorrow is real enough, the fact remains that actions today affect actions tomorrow.
-Professor Rachlin argues that self-control comes from choosing “patterns” of behavior over time rather than individual “acts.”
-The decision to stop smoking is in effect a decision to begin a pattern of behavior.
+Psychologist Howard Rachlin argues that self-control comes from choosing “patterns” of behavior over time rather than individual “acts.”
+The decision to stop smoking is, in effect, a decision to begin a pattern of behavior.
 To smoke the cigarette tonight is to fail to perceive the connection between tonight’s act and the pattern of acts over many nights and days.
 Not smoking tonight makes it easier not to smoke tomorrow and not smoking tomorrow makes it easier not to smoke the next day, and so on.

-Goal pursuits can be enhanced by a simple planning strategy: making If-then plans that connect a certain triggering situation with a concrete behavior.
-For example, “if I order something for dinner at a restaurant, then I will choose a vegetarian meal; “if people mistreat me, then I will take a deep breath and count to 10.”
+Goal pursuits can be enhanced by a simple planning strategy: making if-then plans that connect a certain triggering situation with a concrete behavior.
+For example, “If I order something for dinner at a restaurant, then I will choose a vegetarian meal" or “If people mistreat me, then I will take a deep breath and count to 10.”
 Repeated practices strengthen the association between the specific situational cues and intended response.
 Forming if-then plans can help to outsource behavioral control to the environment to prevent willpower depletion.
 And the person is now on automatic pilot—the planned action will be triggered directly by the specified cue.
 Thus, when people are stressed or distracted, they can fall back on good habits.